olinrobotics/Lavabot/troubleshooting.md

 *[I can't disarm my rover.]()*

 ### My motors are not responding to the transmitter commands.
+######
+Double check the robot.
+Is it armed?
+If not, please disengage all safeties and arm the robot before proceeding.

+Double check your RC channel mapping, following [these instructions.](http://ardupilot.org/copter/docs/common-radio-control-calibration.html) Olin College uses controller configuration 2.

+If your RC channels are mapped to the correct configuration,

 ### My motors are not obeying the transmitter commands.